Potential Impacts of Bailing Out Underfunded Pensions With Taxpayer Money

 A good place to start would be taking back control of your own retirement.

 Consider putting your financial assets where they can go to work for you, and not towards failing pension programs, bankers’ pockets, and the IRS.
-For added benefit, also consider an option that is known for security during times of uncertainty such as physical precious metals.pension, retirement
+For added benefit, also consider an option that is known for security during times of uncertainty such as physical precious metals.Featured, pension, retirement